 Read | What China’s money means for the future of Asian football

 While not on the same footballing level as Neymar, most football fans have heard of Hulk, the Brazilian international, who joined Oscar’s new club, Shanghai SIPG, last summer.
 What most people don’t know is that he actually made his big break in Asia.
 He only had played a few games in Brazil when he made the move to Japan, joining Kawazaki Frontale initially, and also playing for Tokyo Verdy and Consadole Sapporo.
-He scored 7 goals in just over 100 league appearances in Japan, and his form attracted the interests of FC Porto, where his impressive form led to a call-up for Brazil.
+He scored seven goals in just over 100 league appearances in Japan, and his form attracted the interests of Porto, where his impressive form led to a call-up for Brazil.

-Another example – perhaps less well known to English supporters – is that of Eduardo Goncalves de Oliviera, who won the Asian Champions’ League with Jeonbuk Motors in 2016.
-Eduardo Goncalves de Oliviera (known as Edu), had a reasonably prolific spell for German side Vfl Bochum towards the start of his career, but when moved from Mainz 05 to South Korean club Suwon Bluewings in 2007, it may have seemed that his time in Europe was over.
-However, after a successful spell at Suwon, where he helped them become Korean champions, he returned to Germany and ended up playing for Schalke 04 in the European Champions League, scoring twice against Inter Milan in the quarter-finals, and playing against Manchester United in the semi-finals.
+Another example – perhaps less well known to English supporters – is that of Eduardo Goncalves de Oliviera, who won the Asian Champions League with Jeonbuk Motors in 2016.
+Eduardo Goncalves de Oliviera (known as Edu), had a reasonably prolific spell for German side Bochum towards the start of his career, but when moved from Mainz to South Korean club Suwon Bluewings in 2007, it may have seemed that his time in Europe was over.
+However, after a successful spell at Suwon, where he helped them become Korean champions, he returned to Germany and ended up playing for Schalke in the Champions League, scoring twice against Inter Milan in the quarter-finals, and playing against Manchester United in the semi-finals.